DrManganese/Tutorials/MyTown_FlagBypass.md

 ===

-Mytown will not allow you to place certain tile entities in your town to stop griefing. (e.g. MFR Rancher)
+Mytown will not allow you to place certain tile entities in your town to stop griefing. (e.g. MFR Rancher) This tutorial will show you how to allow those blocks in your town
 ![Pops off](http://i.imgur.com/88FYyEs.png)

-1) Allow modification of blocks by everyone
+I) Allow modification of blocks by everyone
 ---
 Type the following command:
 ####`/town perm town set modifyBlocks true`